-Similar to stage we can un-stage the files by selecting a file and then clicking unstage selected, unstage all buttons.
+Similar to the stage, we can un-stage the files by selecting a file and then clicking unstage selected, unstage all buttons.

-Once we click the commit button then we have to select the staged files to commit, and provide a decription for the changes and press commit button at the bottom of SourceTree.
+Once we click the commit button, then we have to select the staged files to commit, and provide a description for the changes and press the commit button at the bottom of SourceTree.

 We can create the dev branch in SourceTree by clicking the master branch and then clicking branch icon

-Provide the branch name, also select working copy parent option to get all the details and code from the master.
-If you want to start working on new then you have to select 'Checkout New branch' option
+Provide the branch name, also select the working copy parent option to get all the details and code from the master.
+If you want to start working on new, then you have to select 'Checkout New branch' option

 We can verify which branch is currently checked out by looking at the Branches section in SourceTree.
-Current branch will a have circle at the front of the branch.
+The current branch will a have circle at the front of the branch.

-Merge is an headache in any version control tool, because if we remove something that we have not developed then it may create a scene in the team.
+Merge is a headache in any version control tool, because if we remove something that we have not developed, then it may create a scene in the team.

-Below example shows merge of two different branches without any conflicts: Lets add and commit a file in the repository, remember we are working in dev branch now.
+The below example shows the merge of two different branches without any conflicts: Let's add and commit a file in the repository, remember we are working in dev branch now.
 Do you remember, earlier I said we have to be in the main [master] branch to which we are going to merge some sub[dev] branch.

-We are currently in dev branch, so lets switch to master branch.
-We can switch by right clicking on the required Branch and selecting Checkout branch.
+We are currently in the dev branch, so let's switch to the master branch.
+We can switch by right-clicking on the required Branch and selecting the Checkout branch.

-To Merge the sub branch, we have to right click on the sub branch and select Merge sub branch with current branch ( we already switched to Master branch, so our current branch is master).
+To Merge the sub-branch, we have to right-click on the sub-branch and select the Merge sub-branch with the current branch ( we already switched to Master branch, so our current branch is master).

-We have see how to merge without any conflicts, but if we have any conflicts between files then we have to resolve them and then we have to merge.
+We have seen how to merge without any conflicts, but if we have any conflicts between files, then we have to resolve them, and then we have to merge.

-Lets create branch called complexity from the master branch and edit content of a file.
+Let's create a branch called complexity from the master branch and edit the content of a file.

-We have to keep only the change that we want to keep, some editor may give you option to choose / remove the values but if you are using normal editor then we have to remove lines manually.
+We have to keep only the change that we want to keep, some editor may give you an option to choose/remove the values, but if you are using normal editor, then we have to remove lines manually.

 You can verify the pushed code in bitbucket.

-Pull is nothing but making our local repository up to date with remote repository, oull performs two operations 1. fetch, 2. merge
+Pull is nothing but making our local repository up to date with the remote repository, pull performs two operations 1. fetch, 2. merge

 Result of the pull request

-Now it is time for cooking, so far we have been learning what are the raw materials required for cooking, so lets start cooking.
+Now it is time for cooking, so far we have been learning what the raw materials required for cooking are, so let's start cooking.